NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

    #.
 Click :guilabel:`+ Add a scope` and create a new scope with the following values and click :guilabel:`Add a scope`:

       * Scope name - ``nrfassettracker.admin``
-      * Admin consent display name - Admin access to the nRF Asset Tracker API
+      * Admin consent display name - Administrator access to the nRF Asset Tracker API
-      * Admin consent description - Allows admin access to all resources exposed through the nRF Asset Tracker API
+      * Admin consent description - Allows administrator access to all resources exposed through the nRF Asset Tracker API

    #.
 Click :guilabel:`API permissions` and then click :guilabel:`+ Add a permission`.
 Under :guilabel:`My APIs`, select the app registration.